santhoshkammari/agilab/src/scout/README.md

 - Refactored Agent for simpler creation and added new examples.
 - Implemented universal logger and improved chat UI/tool handling.
 - Introduced Plan mode and advanced web fetching tools.
-- Major project refactoring and removal of spotlight/STS apps.